wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 If you don't have a GIAB sample, put null in the `giab_sample` section.
 The precision/recall calculations will be skipped in this case.

+_Note_: For now, you still need to specify the GIAB VCF and cqfile, even if you're skipping the precision calculation.

 Run the hard-filter evaluation step:

 ```shell